Botnen, Ullensvang

-Botnen is a village in Ullensvang municipality in Vestland county, Norway.
-There is no people currently living in the village.
+Botnen is a village in Ullensvang Municipality in Vestland county, Norway.
+There are no people currently living in the village.
 The village is located at the southern end of the lake Røldalsvatnet.
-It is connected by Norwegian National Road 13 to the village of Nesflaten in Suldal municipality to the south.
-Historically, the village was part of the old municipality of Røldal.
+The Norwegian National Road 13 passes through the village, connecting it to the village of Røldal to the north and to the village of Nesflaten (in Suldal Municipality, Rogaland county) to the south.

+Historically, the village was part of the old Røldal Municipality.